mantas462/ewallet/README.md

 #### Description of implementation

-The implementation was done in one microservice with the standard layered structure of it: controller, service and DAO.
-Microservice has 5 different endpoints for different purposes: to save customer, to get customer, to deposit funds, to withdraw funds and to make funds transaction.
-Each controller is responsible for communication with external applications.
-Each service is responsible for business logic.
-Each DAO is responsible to retrieve data from database.
+The implementation was done as a single microservice with a standard layered structure consisting of a controller, service, and DAO.
+The microservice has 5 different endpoints for various purposes: saving customer information, retrieving customer information, depositing funds, withdrawing funds, and making fund transactions.
+Each controller is responsible for communication with external applications, each service handles the business logic, and each DAO is responsible for retrieving data from the database.

 #### Launch requirements